MoneyBart: Reception

 Brad Trechak of the TV Squad said of the episode: "In the end, the episode was really good at the beginning and the ending, but the middle kind of dragged."

 Eric Hochburger of TV Fanatic criticized the Mike Scioscia cameo, although he said that "[w]hile this week's installment will never replace our favorite Simpsons baseball episode, "Homer at the Bat," there [was] certainly plenty of great jokes and a strong enough story with heart to keep us entertained."

 Rowan Kaiser of The A.V.
 Club compared the episode favorably to "Lisa on Ice" although she also criticized the Scioscia cameo, calling it "awkward".
-In conclusion she gave the episode an A−, the best grade of the night.
+She gave the episode an A−.

+Opening sequence

 The opening sequence received a generally mixed response.

 Nelson Shin, the founder of AKOM, the Korean company that animates The Simpsons, said that he and his staff did protest being asked to animate the sequence.
 Shin said that the sequence suggests that animators work in sweatshops, but they actually work in "high-tech workshops".
 He added, "Most of the content was about degrading people from Korea, China, Mexico and Vietnam.
 If Banksy wants to criticize these things ...
 I suggest that he learn more about it first."

 Colby Hall of Mediaite called the sequence "a jaw-dropping critique of global corporate licensing, worker exploitation and over-the-top dreariness of how western media companies (in this case, 20th Century Fox) takes advantage of outsourced labor in developing countries."

 Melissa Bell of The Washington Post felt Banksy's titles had helped revive The Simpsons "edge", but after "the jarring opening, the show went back to its regular routine of guest cameos, self-referential jokes and tangential story lines."

 Marlow Riley of MTV wrote, "as satire, [the opening is] a bit over-the-top.
 What is shocking is that Fox ran Banksy's ballsy critique of outsourcing, The Simpsons, and the standards and human rights conditions that people in first world nations accept.
 It's uncomfortable and dark, and not what's expected from the modern Simpsons, which mainly consists of 'Homer hurts himself' jokes."